Table of Contents

-The limits on an applicant's income depend on several factors including their age, marital status, location within the state and whether or not a spouse is also applying to receive Medicaid assistance.
+The limits on an applicant's income depend on several factors including their age, marital status, location within the state, and whether or not a spouse is also applying to receive Medicaid assistance.
 It is beyond the scope of this webpage to examine all the eligibility rules for all constituent groups.
 Instead we will focus on those rules relevant to seniors.
-Applicants are permitted to have up $1,008 / month in income.
+Applicants are permitted to have up $1,041 / month in income.
 However, if they reside at home (or not in a nursing home) they are permitted to deduct their care expenses from that amount.
-For example, if an applicant has $2,000 / month in income but recurring monthly medical expenses of $1,000, they would have only $1,000 month in countable income and therefore would be eligible.
-In Chittenden County, the income limit is higher $1,083 / month instead of $1,008.
-Note these numbers change annually are expected to rise by several dollars per month later in 2017.
+For example, if an applicant has $2,000 / month in income, but recurring monthly medical expenses of $1,000, they would have only $1,000 month in countable income and therefore would be eligible.
+In Chittenden County, the income limit is higher at $1,125 / month instead of $1,041.

-The "countable assets" of seniors are, as a rule-of-thumb, limited to $5,000 for persons who reside in their homes.
+The "countable assets" of seniors are, as a rule-of-thumb, limited to $2,000.
 However, this excludes the value of many personal items and one's home, valued at no more than $572,000, if the applicant or their spouse lives in it.
-Furthermore, if only one spouse in a married couple is applying, the non-applicant spouse can maintain up to approximately $120,900 in common assets in 2018.
+Furthermore, if only one spouse in a married couple is applying, the non-applicant spouse can maintain up to approximately $123,600 in common assets in 2018.
 This is in addition to the $2,000 the applicant spouse is able to retain.

 Assistance is available to help families understand and qualify for Medicaid.
 Read more.